paulc4/mvc-exceptions/blog.md

-#Exception Handling in Spring MVC

 Spring MVC provides several complimentary approaches to exception handling but, when teaching Spring MVC, I often find that my students are confused or not comfortable with them.

 Today I'm going to show you the various options available.
 Our goal is to <i>not</i> handle exceptions explicitly in Controller methods